These superbly designed bone conduction headphones improve on previous attempts but still fail to muster enough volume for travel

 Purchasing a product using one of our affiliate links earns us a commission and supports this site at no additional cost to you.
 See our disclosures here.

 If you’ve never come across bone conduction headphones before, here’s a quick summary: instead of sending music into your ear, a couple of bone conduction transceivers – which are about the same size as earbuds – sit close to your ear and transmit sound waves into your cheekbones, which bypass your eardrum and go straight to your cochlea, your inner ear.
 Cripes.

-However, what the TrekzAir lack is volume.
-There’s enough bass, and there’s more clarity than on the previous attempt bone conduction, but When these wireless Bluetooth headphones are out in the wild – busy shops, train stations and airports – it can be hard to get fully immersed in music.
+However, what the Aftershokz TrekzAir lack is volume.
+There’s enough bass, and there’s more clarity than on the previous attempt bone conduction, but when these wireless Bluetooth headphones are out in the wild – busy shops, train stations, and airports – it can be hard to get fully immersed in music.

 Open your ears

 After a decade where headphone manufacturers have been pushing noise isolation and noise cancellation technology to get us all fully immersed in music – and completely separated from our surroundings – these open-ear headphones are a new take on how we should experience sound.
 They have to be heard to be believed.
 They may not perform that well in busy, loud environments, but the TrekzAir are fantastic around the office, allowing you to hear the conversations of colleagues as well as the audio playing on your computer or phone.
 The TrekzAir are still not the finished article, but bone conduction is definitely here to stay.

 Price as reviewed: UK £149.99 / US $129.95